 Work-life balance during lockdown has been a common topic for clients and friends recently.
 For a certain number of people lockdown has definitely had its benefits (if they are lucky enough not to be affected directly by the pandemic, of course) such as an end to the commute, fewer external commitments, more time to spend with family or flatmates.

 Does it feel like you are rushed of your feet with scarcely a moment to pause?
 How can you slow things down and fit in more of what you want to do?
 Here are three ways to make time for what is important:

 Sometimes life feels so busy that it is only a matter of time before one of the many plates in the air comes crashing to the ground.
 If you feel the need to slow down, here are a few ways to make a difference.

 Do you always say yes to everyone and everything?
 Do you feel guilty if you say no, but end up feeling entirely overwhelmed?
 It sounds like you need to put some boundaries in place.
 Here is how you start.

 The festivities are well and truly over, new year’s resolutions have been made (and may or may not still be being stuck to), the weather is pretty miserable and for many people it’s a time when they feel a bit down.
 What can you do to beat the January Blues?

-Lots of people have made different resolutions for 2018, but how about keeping it simple and resolving to be kind?
+Lots of people have made different resolutions for 2020, but how about keeping it simple and resolving to be kind?

-I'm a Personal Coach who loves finding out about what makes people tick and helping them to make the changes necessary to get to where they want to go.
+I'm a Personal Coach who loves finding out about what makes people tick and helping them to make the changes necessary to get to where they want to go so they can thrive.